Shellfish Free Diets

 Reading Labels

-• Some common foods to avoid are bouillabaisse-fish stew, cuttlefish ink, and fish stock.
+• Some common foods to avoid are bouillabaisse-fish stew, cuttlefish ink, ceviche, chowder, bisque, sashimi or sushi, and fish stock.

 • Check labels for glucosamine supplements, seafood flavoring, and surimi which may contain shellfish.